-Range of spare parts Α Main bearings Bearings or shells for one bearing of each size and type fitted, complete with shims, bolts and nuts 1 Valves Exhaust valves, complete with casings, seats, springs and other fittings for one cylinder 2 sets Inlet valves, complete with casings, seats, springs and other fittings for one cylinder 1 set Starting air valve, complete with casing, seat, springs and other fittings 1 Overpressure control valve, complete 1 Fuel valves of each size and type fitted, complete, with all fittings, for one engine 1⁄4 set Connecting rod Bottom end bearings or shells of each type, complete with all fittings 1 bearings Gudgeon pin with bush for one cylinder 1 Piston rings Piston rings, for one cylinder 1 set Fuel injection pumps Juli Injection July Service Fuel Injection pump complete or, when replacement of Individual components at sea is practicable, complete pump element with associated valves, seals, springs, etc. Fuel injection pipes High pressure fuel pipe of each size and shape fitted, complete with couplings 1 Gasket and packings Special gaskets and packings of each size and type fitted, for cylinder covers and cylinder liners for one cylinder 1 set Note 1.
-Where the numb required for the 2.
-Where several er of generating sets (including stand-by units) is greater than called for by the Rules, no sport auxiliary engines. ares are engine only.3.
-No spares are required for the engines driving emergency generator sets.
+Range of spare parts Α Main bearings Bearings or shells for one bearing of each size and type fitted, complete with shims, bolts and nuts 1 Valves Exhaust valves, complete with casings, seats, springs and other fittings for one cylinder 2 sets Inlet valves, complete with casings, seats, springs and other fittings for one cylinder 1 set Starting air valve, complete with casing, seat, springs and other fittings 1 Overpressure control valve, complete 1 Fuel valves of each size and type fitted, complete, with all fittings, for one engine 1⁄4 set Connecting rod Bottom end bearings or shells of each type, complete with all fittings 1 bearings Gudgeon pin with bush for one cylinder 1 Piston rings Piston rings, for one cylinder 1 set Fuel injection pumps Fuel injection pump complete or, when replacement of individual components at sea is practicable, complete pump element with associated valves, seals, springs, etc. 1 Fuel injection pipes High pressure fuel pipe of each size and shape fitted, complete with couplings 1 Gasket and packings Special gaskets and packings of each size and type fitted, for cylinder covers and cylinder liners for one cylinder 1 set required for the auxiliary engines.